 No Need to Learn How to Shoot With Your Right Hand

-There are those out there that say if you are left-handed, you should swallow hard and learn to shoot with your right hand.
+There are those out there who say if you are left-handed, you should swallow hard and learn to shoot with your right hand.
 That’s probably the silliest idea anyone could come up with.
 Why waste time learning how to shoot with your right hand when you know full well you can utilize a pistol designed for left-handed shooters?

 What Do I Need to Know Before Buying a Left-Handed Pistol?